Yes, your participation is useful. By screening, we are able to detect breast cancer before it causes any complaints.

 Every year, approximately 1 million women in European Netherlands participate in the breast cancer screening program.
 Radiation can cause cancer, but this risk is very small.
 On the other hand, the breast cancer screening program prevents 850-1100 deaths per year.

-Agreements have been made with Saba Cares and the hospital about follow-up care.
-If an abnormality is found, your family doctor will explain to you what to expect.
+Agreements have been made with Public Health and Prevention Clinic and the hospital about follow-up care.
+If an abnormality is found, your doctor will explain to you what to expect.
 Your family doctor will then refer you to the hospital, which you can visit within a week.
 Depending on the result, the hospital will discuss the further treatment plan with you.

 Persons registered as female in the Municipal Personal Records Database (PIVA-V) are invited to the cancer screenings.
-Transgender and intersex persons not identified as female on their ID but who do have breast tissue can register with Bevolkingsonderzoek Caribisch Nederland.
+Transgender and intersex persons not identified as female on their ID but who do have breast tissue can register with Public Health and Prevention Clinic.
 They are then automatically invited to these screenings.

-Saba Cares will contact the women between 50-75 by phone.
-They will invite all participants for an intake appointment at Saba Cares.
+The Public Health and Prevention Clinic will contact the women between 50-75 by letter.
+They will invite all participants for an intake appointment at Public Health and Prevention Clinic.
 During the intake, the screenings coordinator will go through the process including the logistics.

 Yes, you can.
 You do not have to wait a certain amount of time between the vaccination and your breast examination.
 Your axillary nodes may be enlarged from the vaccination, but this will not affect the assessment of your x-rays.
 For privacy reasons, it is not possible to provide the information that you have been vaccinated to the reviewer of the photos.
 That's not necessary either.